vortex-es/vortex-es.github.io/_posts/2014-03-04-come-meet-us-in-sunny-barcelona.md

 featured-img-url: come-meet-us-in-sunny-barcelona.png
 featured-img-alt: Barcelona 2005, Josep Moscardó
 meta: Come meet us in sunny Barcelona
-excerpt: 'At Vortex we are very excited to be part of the year''s greatest wind energy
+excerpt: "At Vortex we are very excited to be part of the year's greatest wind energy"
 event: EWEA 2014, especially as it is being held in our home town!'
 author: vortex
 keywords: come, meet, us, in, sunny, barcelona
 ---